Privacy & Cookies: This site uses cookies. By continuing to use this website, you agree to their use.

 At this stage, you want to open the foil up and take the pork out.
 As you can see here in the picture below the pork looks pretty good and it’s just about done.
 What we’re going to do now it just char the pork for a few minutes.

-char the pork
+Char the pork

 Take the pork out of the foil and place it directly over the barbecue.
 The meat is pretty much cooked at this stage, so all you are looking to do it char it on the outside a bit.
 You can increase the heat higher and cook the pork for a couple of minutes each side.
 It just gives the meat a nice charred exterior that’s quite nice.

-resting and cutting the meat
+Resting and cutting the meat

 Take the pork off the barbecue and place it on a cutting board.
 Leave it for just a few minutes to rest.
 Then thinly slice the meat.
 I personally think this is best cut real thin.
 Like, as thin as you can cut it.
 But that’s just personal preference, so cut it as you like it best.